Frequently Asked Questions

 -

 Simply put - 96%.
-Over the last several accessions season, the MIT Army ROTC program is 87-90 Cadets receiving one of their top 5 branch choices of the 17 available branches.
-Additionally, the program is 89/90 cadets receiving their #1 component of choice – Active Duty, Army Reserve, or Army National Guard.
+Over the last several accessions seasons, the MIT Army ROTC program has had 87 out of 90 seniors receive one of their top 5 branch choices of the 17 available branches.
+Additionally, the program has had 89 out of 90 seniors receiving their #1 component of choice – Active Duty, Army Reserve, or Army National Guard.

 -

 The scholarship covers the Tuition and Fees in total OR the Room and Board of $6000/semester flat rate.
-In addition, if you take the Tuition and fees scholarship it will also cover the health care provided by the university.
-All scholarship cadets will receive a $420/month stipend and a $1200/semester for books.
-If you do not select the room and board scholarship, you must pay for Room and board our of pocket.
-Also, be sure to check with the university financial aide and see if the university offers a better deal.
-You can still participate in ROTC regardless of school is financed.
+Importantly, if you take the Tuition and Fees scholarship, it will also cover the healthcare provided by the university.
+All scholarship cadets will also receive a $420/month stipend and a $600/semester for books.
+If you do not select the room and board scholarship, you must pay for room and board out of pocket (university financial aid can be applied here if you qualify).
+Also, be sure to check with the university financial aid and see if the university offers a better deal (tuition and fees OR room and board).
+You can still participate in ROTC regardless of if you are on scholarship or not.

 -